-We would like to support you on this way.
-Therefore we would like to give you our workbook "Keynote development" as a present.
+We would like to support you on this path.
+That's why we'd like to give you our workbook "Keynote Development."
 Just click on the link in the box and download the ebook for free.

-How did you like that article?
-Do you have any other rhetoric tips you would like to share with us?
+How did you like this article?
+Do you have any other rhetoric tips that you would like to share with us?
 Then simply leave us your opinion as a comment.
 We look forward to discussing this exciting topic.